Stanford Pulmonary Hypertension Program

 Patient Evaluation Process

-After the initial consultation a faculty physician will contact the referring physician to discuss findings and recommendations.
-At the request of the referring physician, patients with major symptoms despite empiric therapy may be admitted to the Intensive Care Unit at Stanford.
+After the initial consultation documentation will be sent to the referring physician to discuss findings and recommendations.
+At the request of the referring physician, patients with severe symptoms despite empiric therapy may be admitted to the Intensive Care Unit at Stanford.
 Treatment recommendations and follow-up care are developed through close collaboration with the referring physician.

 Stanford Pulmonary Hypertension Program Multidisciplinary Team Members